birdland/dlkit-doc/source/tutorial.rst

       OSID learning service implementation of the MIT Core Concept Catalog (MC3) (this description was written using the English language)

-(Note that the implementation name and description may be different for you.
-It will depend on which underlying service implementation your dlkit library is pointing at.
+      # Note that the implementation name and description may be different for you.
+      # It will depend on which underlying service implementation your dlkit library is
-More on this later)
+      # configured to point to.
+More on this later

-Alternatively, the Python OSID service interfaces also specify property attributes for any "getter" methods that don't take arguments, so the above could also be written more Pythonically as::
+Alternatively, the Python OSID service interfaces also specify property attributes for all basic "getter" methods, so the above could also be written more Pythonically as::

     print "Learning Manager successfully instantiated:"